AWajid-S/AWS-Learning-Labs/assignment-3-s3-cloudfront-route53/notes/learning-notes.md

-# Learning Notes – Assignment 3 (S3, CloudFront & DNS)
+# Learning Notes – Project 3 (S3, CloudFront & DNS)

 ## Overview

-This assignment focused on understanding how static websites are hosted using managed cloud services.
+This project focused on understanding how static websites are hosted using managed cloud services.

 While the original goal was to deploy a full AWS-native setup using S3, CloudFront, and Route 53, the exercise became a realistic learning experience around DNS ownership, HTTPS certificates, and provider boundaries.